-- Look to see if cars are backing out.

-- Look for lights on
+- · Look for lights on

-- Look for someone in the drivers seat
+- · Look for someone in the drivers seat

 - · Listen for motor running.

 Walk to the closest sidewalk.
 Stop and tell the kids that the goal is for all cross the street safely.
 Ask them where they think you all should cross.